Freight Broker Training Programs

 - Insurance claims

 What Can I Expect After I Complete My Training?

-Although demand for freight brokers is tied to overall economic growth, the BLS reported that jobs for freight and cargo agents were forecast to rise 7% between 2014 and 2024.
-The BLS also reported that freight and cargo agents earned median annual wages of $41,870 in 2014.
+Although demand for freight brokers is tied to overall economic growth, the BLS reported that jobs for freight and cargo agents were forecast to rise at a faster than average rate of 7% between 2016 and 2026.
+The BLS also reported that freight and cargo agents earned median annual wages of $43,210 in 2018.